mbodenham/owlite-examples/introduction/README.md

         return float(np.array(avg_top1).mean())

-18. Now with the validation code we can use `owlite.log(accuracy=<value>)` to save accuracies in the OwLite dashboard.
+17. Now with this validation code we can use `owlite.log(accuracy=<value>)` to save accuracies in the OwLite dashboard.
 [More info](https://squeezebits.gitbook.io/owlite/python-api/owlite.owlite.owlite/owlite.owlite.log).

         owl.log(accuracy=validate(model, val_loader)) # Add accuracy to OwLite dashboard

-19. After running the code the accuracies can be add to the OwLite dashboard by clicking the orange ⊕ in the column headings.
+18. After running the code, the accuracies can be add to the OwLite dashboard by clicking the orange ⊕ in the column headings.

 ![OwLite dashboard validation](./images/owlite_dashboard_validate.webp "OwLite dashboard validation")

-20. Here we can select the store accuracy metric.
-For ImageNet higher is better.
+19. Here we can select the accuracy metric, for ImageNet higher is better.

 ![OwLite dashboard select metric](./images/owlite_dashboard_metric_selected.webp "OwLite dashboard select metric")

-21. Now the model accuracies are displayed on the dashboard.
+20. Now the model accuracies are displayed on the dashboard.

 ![OwLite dashboard with accuracies](./images/owlite_dashboard_with_accuracy.webp "OwLite dashboard with accuracies")

-22. The quantized model weight must be calibrated by passing through some training examples the model using `with owlite.calibrate(model) as calibrate_model:`.
+21. The quantized model weights must be calibrated by passing through some training examples to the model using `with owlite.calibrate(model) as calibrate_model:`.
 [More info](https://squeezebits.gitbook.io/owlite/python-api/owlite.calibrators#function-calibrate).

         with owlite.calibrate(model) as calibrate_model:
                 for images, _ in val_loader:
                         calibrate_model(images.to(device))
-                        break
+                        break # One batch is sufficient

-23. An experimental model can now be created by repeating steps 6 to 12.
-Once the code has completed the results can be compared in the dashboard.
+22. An experimental model can now be created by repeating steps 6 to 12.
+Once the code has completed, the results can be compared in the dashboard.

 ![OwLite dashboard with validation results](./images/owlite_dashboard_validation_results.webp "OwLite dashboard validation results")

-24. The recommended setting produce a **48% reduction in memory** and **2.2x speed up in inference latency** with only a marginal loss is accuracy (<0.5%).
+23. The recommended setting produce a **48% reduction in memory** and **2.2x speed up in inference latency** with only a marginal loss is accuracy (<0.5%).

 This introduction covers the basic of getting started with OwLite.
 More advanced examples can be found in this repository.